xq100shx/Pizzeria-Database/README.md

 If the results match, it means that the database has been installed correctly.

-6. To delete the database you can use command from first step again.
+6. To delete the database you can use command from second step again.